+While pharmacogenomic testing is currently used in some rare paediatric diseases, current national and international guidelines for asthma do not recommend it [REF].
+Despite the number of studies carried out, there have been contradictory results, the endpoints have not been well aligned to the established CORE outcome set for childhood asthma, and there has been disproportionate focus on efficacy (rather than adverse effects) [REF].
+Despite all this, international consortia have coalesced [REF] and through rigorous meta-analysis of studies, there is now evidence supporting pilot pharmacogenomics testing of 4 or more drug-gene pairs [REF].
+While this change in management may take several years to be established in practice, now is the time for studies such as these, to ensure the views of CYP and families are included in the development plans for such services (30).

 Leading governing bodies for genetics recommend that genetic results are communicated in a clear manner (including to non-specialists and specialists alike), yet practical guidance is minimal, and guidance for children non-existent (31-33).
 Farmer et al. (34) produced a reporting template based on a series of semi-structured interviews, with adult participants, which contained all the major elements important to patients, clinicians and specialist who receive them.
 Similar efforts will be required for CYP.

 Conclusion